medcomdk/MedComLandingPage/docs/index.md

 <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a> and
 <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/EDI/Dokumentation/" target="_blank">DIS20</a>/
 <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">XDIS20</a>.
 CareCommunication replaces
-<a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/EDI/Dokumentation/" target="_blank">DIS91 </a> and <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91 </a> and Acknowledgement replaces <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20CONTRL/EDI/Dokumentation/" target="_blank">CTL01 </a>
-and <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20CONTRL/XML/Dokumentation/" target="_blank">XCTL01 </a>.
+<a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/EDI/Dokumentation/" target="_blank">DIS91 </a> and <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91 </a> and Acknowledgement replaces <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20CONTRL/EDI/Dokumentation/" target="_blank">CTL01 </a>/<a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20CONTRL/XML/Dokumentation/" target="_blank">XCTL01 </a>.

-The links to the webpage presentations of the standards can be found in the <a href="#Tab1" target="_blank"> Table 1</a>.
+The links to the webpage presentations of the standards can be found in the <a href="#Tab1"> Table 1</a>.
 On the webpages, you can find the links to the IG and other relevant information.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0; width:75%;}